GreenhouseCI/blog.greenhouseci.com/android_tutorial.md

 **configuration**.

 The **Project** section means here an Android app directory in your repository or the repository root.
-Project in a sense is a container for one or more app flavours.
+Project, in a sense, is a container for one or more app flavours.
 Usually there is only one project in the repository, but there might be more, for example when you have a library project and a sample app that uses this library.
 In the **configuration** section you can select a `gradle` task that will be used to build